Kellogg College doctor/GP

 It is particularly important for international students to register as soon as possible as your eligibility for free non-GP services is dependent on how long you have been registered with the NHS rather than how long you have been in the country.

 Patients registered with the 19 Beaumont Street Surgery are registered with the practice as a whole and not with a specific doctor.
 If you need to see someone you can telephone and make an appointment with any of the doctors there.
 You can choose a male or female doctor, but bear in mind that doctors do get quite booked up, so you might have to wait to be seen, unless it is an urgent matter.
 If you wish to see a nurse, you can telephone for an appointment in the treatment room, but again, this can get very booked up, so you will be unlikely to get an appointment on the day unless it is urgent.
-The surgery will be able to advise you of systems that are in place for consultations due to the coronavirus pandemic.
 You should not attend the surgery if you are concerned that you are experiencing COVID-19 symptoms.
 If you think you have coronavirus symptoms or have been in contact with anyone who has, first consult https://111.nhs.uk/covid-19 for NHS 111 advice.

 More information on access to healthcare services can be found at: